Commitment to our Philanthropic Values

-The Annenberg Space for Photography® and Skylight Studios™ are dedicated to exhibiting and highlighting compelling photography.
+The Annenberg Space for Photography® (ASP) and Skylight Studios™ are dedicated to exhibiting and highlighting compelling photography.
 Admission to both spaces is free.
 ASP is the first solely photographic cultural destination in Los Angeles.
 Its intimate environment features state-of-the-art, high-definition digital technology as well as traditional and digital prints by some of the world’s most renowned and emerging photographers.
-ASP informs and inspires the public by connecting photographers, philanthropy and the human experience through powerful imagery and stories.
+ASP informs and inspires the public by connecting photographers, philanthropy, and the human experience through powerful imagery and stories.
 Complementary programming at the adjacent Skylight Studios augments the ASP exhibits.
-Skylight Studios serves as the venue for multi-media content and events, including lectures, documentaries from ASP’s past exhibits, Meet & Greets and workshops.
+Skylight Studios serves as the venue for multimedia content and events, including lectures, documentaries from ASP’s past exhibits, Meet and Greets, and workshops.
 These events, all offered at no charge, deepen the connection and accessibility between photographers and public guests.

 Metabolic Studio LLC is an organization focused on paradigm shifts, producing devices of wonder to create the potential for transforming social, political, and physical brownfields into healthy and productive living systems.
 The Studio concentrates on areas within the arts, civics and community, agriculture and environment, disaster relief, and veterans’ issues.
 Major projects include free public programming with the Historic State Park in downtown Los Angeles, work with homeless veterans at the VA West Los Angeles Medical Center property (VA-WLA), community projects in the Owens Valley area where the Los Angeles Aqueduct begins, and a Los Angeles River-based collaboration with over 25 governmental permitting agencies that includes construction of a 70-foot water wheel to lift and deliver water along the Los Angeles River corridor.